Our organisation

 He studied Journalism, Chinese and Theatre at university.
 He is a board member of the Charles Parker Archive and involved in many oral history/radio archive projects.
 One of his passions is getting to know places through exploring books, films, music by local artists and tramping around neighbourhoods, trying to understand their histories and what makes them unique.

-Tech & Live Events Coordinator – Elliott Moon
+Head of Venue, Tech & Events – Elliott Moon

 Elliott oversees most technical aspects of running Chapel FM and is focusing in on most of our live event output for 2020 and beyond.
 He works with the community on offering them support in learning how to use radio equipment as part of our volunteer tech group training sessions.
 He is also working with people in our live events groups sessions to make sure we put on as many performances and events that are geared towards the community.
 Elliott hosts the ELFM radio show Welly’s Nerdy News.